Josh Naylor Player Props: Guardians vs. Yankees

 Josh Naylor At The Plate

-- Naylor has two home runs and five walks while batting .216.
+- Naylor has two home runs and five walks while hitting .200.

-- In 10 games played this season, he has hit a homer in two of them.
+- He has gone deep in two of 11 games played this year, and in 4.3% of his plate appearances.

-- Naylor has driven in a run in six games this season (60.0%), including one multiple-RBI game.
+- In seven games this year, Naylor has picked up an RBI, with more than one RBI once.

-- In three of 10 games this season, he has scored, including multiple runs once.
+- He has scored at least once three times this season (27.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.